-Baran Cohen does a great job as write, producer, and star as General Aladeen in (synopsis courtesy of IMDB) The heroic story of a dictator who risks his life to ensure that democracy would never come to the country he so lovingly oppressed.
-He joins a somewhat stellar cast with performances by Ben Kingsley, Anna Farris, Chris Parnell, and Megan Fox.
+Baran Cohen does a great job as writer, producer, and star as General Aladeen in (synopsis courtesy of IMDB) The heroic story of a dictator who risks his life to ensure that democracy would never come to the country he so lovingly oppressed.
+He joins a stellar cast with performances by Ben Kingsley, Anna Farris, Chris Parnell, and Megan Fox.

 The performances are great, but unlike Bruno and Borat, this film is scripted, and that is where the movies problems come from.
 The dialogue is funny, but the plot and narrative are overly familiar and a bit predictable.
 Baron Cohen is trying his best to make this work, but I did not buy his character Aladeen, and like Dark Shadows, The Dictator never finds a good place for the character to be emotionally.
 The press for this film is staggering as Baron Cohen (in character) has been everywhere from The Daily Show to SNL to The Oscars and although the film has it's moments, the hype oversells it, mostly because you know what will happen...because you have seen it in the trailers.